9 Sophisticated Counting.

 9.7 Number of transitions#

-In a stack of energy levels such as in an atom, many transitions are possible from an upper level \(n_2\) to a lower one \(n_1\), when the selection rules are ignored.
+In a stack of energy levels such as in an atom, many transitions are possible from an upper level \(n_2\) to a lower one \(n_1\) if the selection rules are ignored.
 Thus level \(6\) can have transitions to levels \(5,4,3,2,1\), level \(1\) being lowest, and level \(5\) can then transfer to levels \(4,3,2,1\) etc. The first step is to calculate the number of levels and this is just \(n_2-n_1+1\).
 You can check this by drawing a set of levels.
 Next, each transition, of course, involves two levels so we need to find the number of ways of selecting two levels (objects) at a time out of the total and this is

 9.8 Number of determinants in a MO calculation#